-The official 2015 commencement program book will be published online prior to commencement weekend.
-This state-of-the-art digital program will include the names of August and December 2014 graduates, along with MBA graduates of the Winter 2015 term.
-Spring 2015 graduation candidates who apply before the spring diploma application deadline will also be included in the official 2015 commencement program.
+The official 2016 commencement program book will be published online before commencement weekend.
+This state-of-the-art digital program will include the names of August and December 2015 graduates, along with MBA graduates of the winter 2016 term.
+Spring 2016 graduation candidates who apply before the spring diploma application deadline will also be included in the official 2016 commencement program.

 Update your postal or e-mail address at MyUMUC.

-If your name has been legally changed, please fax a copy of your driver's license and a marriage certificate, birth certificate, or divorce decree (as appropriate) to Graduation Services at 240-684-2008.
+If your name has been legally changed, please fax a copy of your driver's license and a marriage certificate, birth certificate, or divorce decree (as appropriate) to Graduation Certification at 240-684-2008.
 You must include your student ID number on the request.

 After taking the above steps, if you have any remaining questions about how your name will appear on your diploma and in the commencement program book, please contact the Registrar's Office at 800-888-UMUC (8682) ext.
 2-2222 or email@example.com.

 When you RSVP online to indicate that you will attend Commencement 2016, you'll be able to choose your preferred ceremony, subject to seating availability.
 You will immediately receive a confirmation e-mail with instructions for ordering your regalia, claiming guest tickets, and other information.

-A follow-up packet will be sent out in mid-April to all students participating in commencement.
+A follow-up packet will be sent out in mid-April.
 This mailing includes ceremony and parking information, along with a card that you will provide to the name reader as you cross the stage.
 This card will also contain your contact information so that our photographer may follow up with you about ordering official commencement photos.

 All graduates are required to wear a cap and gown to commencement.
 (Active-duty servicemembers may wear their service dress uniform in lieu of regalia.)
 We encourage you to wear appropriate business casual attire under your gown.
 We recommend comfortable shoes, because there will be prolonged periods of standing and walking throughout the ceremony.